 Many factors contribute to this lack of access to care, including a lack of skilled providers.
 Sub-Saharan Africa faces 25% of the global burden of disease with only 3% of the healthcare workforce.
 To combat this shortage, many countries have utilised a strategy known as “task-shifting” in which skills and responsibilities are distributed in novel ways among existing provider cadres and new cadres are formed were needed.

 Early research has shown that non-physician clinicians can be trained to function independently in skills essential to emergency care.
-The use of POCUS by physicians in LMICs already has proven impact on patient management, such as electing surgical treatment or changing the medical plan of care.
+The use of POCUS by physicians in LMICs already has a proven impact on patient management, such as electing surgical treatment or changing the medical plan of care.

-There is limited research examining the ability of non-physician clinicians providing emergency care in LMICs to learn POCUS as an adjunct to standard care.
+Rapid remote education – There is limited research examining the ability of non-physician clinicians providing emergency care in LMICs to learn POCUS as an adjunct to standard care.
 Robertson et al. described the remote, real-time use of FaceTime to instruct and monitor POCUS by non-physicians in Haiti and Levine et al. demonstrated that FaceTime images in tele-review are non-inferior to those captured on the ultrasound machine.
 To date, there is no published data describing the use of tele-review to sustain POCUS usage and skill by non-physicians in LMICs.